-- Remove from the heat and whisk in the vanilla.
+- Remove from the heat and whisk in the vanilla and salt.

 - You can either use mini muffin tins to have them all uniformly shaped, or you can just drop them onto a silicone, parchment, or waxed paper lined baking sheet.

 - Place a few pecans in the bottom of a muffin tin, or in groups every few inches on a lined baking sheet.

 - Spoon a heaping tablespoon of the caramel over top of the nuts.
 Allow them to cool completely at this point (you can speed this up by putting them into the fridge or freezer if you're in a rush).